kanak8278/metaGPTAssignment/README.md

 1. Modified the code to take custom input from file defining the profile, goal and constraints.
 2. Modified the prompts to specifically create the entry "main.py" file.
+3. Functionality of Writing a Dockerfile.
+Copies the files from folder, expose ports, install requirements, etc.
 3. I tested to generate different programming langauge codes, but generated ones were also not complete.
 4. Trying to write code for running a subprocess within the project to execute the generated workspace (In progress).
 However, there is difficulty in extracting the workspace folder details from the environment memory.
 The idea is to run the code, catch any errors that occur, and then report these errors to the Engineer and ProjectManager so that they can take them into account in the next iteration.
 Ideally, the errors should be propagated back without having to restart the entire process.
 5. Other than Sudoku Project, I also tried with 2048 game, as it was the example mentioned in the paper.
 It didn't ran out of box.